Mahasamund district: Demographics

 The main tribes in the district are the Gond, Binjhwar, Savar and Kawar.

 At the time of the 2011 Census of India, 75.27% of the population in the district spoke Chhattisgarhi, 18.34% Odia and 5.03% Hindi as their first language.

 Administration

 Mahasamund district comprises five tehsils: they are Mahasamund city, Saraipali, Bagbahra, Pithora, Basana, which are further divided between twelve Police Stations and five outposts.

 Politics

-The district is part of Raipur Lok Sabha constituency.
-Its MP is Sunil Kumar Soni from the Bharatiya Janata Party.
+The district is part of Mahasamund Lok Sabha constituency.
+Its MP is Roop Kumari Choudhary from the Bharatiya Janata Party.
 Mahasamund has 4 assembly constituencies: